fjimenez51/Employee-Tracker/README.md

 ## Usage

   Program is run by executing "node app.js"
   The user is brought to a main menu with a list of commands that can be executed.
-Some options have further choices and prompts the user to interact with the system.

   ![Full Demo](./assets/trackerdemo.gif?raw=true "Full Demo Gif")